 Lack of variety makes the food in Cuba better in quality

-I’ll start by saying that the food in Cuba is not truly diverse.
+I’ll start by saying that the Cuban food is not diverse.
 At least until now.
 After dropping the embargo imposed by the United States, perhaps this will change.
 Traditional Cuban menu consists mainly of grilled chicken, accompanied by a side dish of white rice with brown beans or boiled manioc.
 Plenty of fruit is self-explanatory and the local beer is a faithful companion to every lunch or dinner.

 Cubans themselves eat quite limited products, queuing for milk.
 And if someone dares to kill a calf for personal consumption goes directly to jail.
 So, be grateful and be happy with what you are offered.